VirtualDharm/practice/RevisionNotes/React.md

 - `useImperativeHandle`: Allows modifying the ref instance exposed from parent components.
 - `useLayoutEffect`: Runs synchronously immediately after React has performed all DOM mutations.
 - `useDebugValue`: Displays additional information next to custom Hooks, with optional formatting.
+- `useHistory or useLocation` : Manages navigation and access to route history and location.

 ### Context:
 Context provides a way to pass data through the component tree without manual prop passing.